What is Celiac Disease?

 What is Celiac Disease?
 What does it do to your body?
 How do you even get tested?
 I’m hoping to answer this and more for those who are curious.
 Maybe you’ll learn something or share it with someone else.
 Either way, I hope to make living with this disease a little less overwhelming, for us all.

-Celiac Disease is Not an Allergy
+Celiac Disease is An Autoimmune Disease, Not a Food Allergy

 Celiac Disease is an autoimmune disease.
 This can be confusing because sometimes you’ll even hear someone with Celiac Disease refer to it as an allergy when we’re eating out.
 (More on that on another day.)
 An autoimmune disease is a “disease in which the body produces antibodies that attacks its own tissues, leading to the deterioration and in some cases the destruction of such tissue.”